MechanicalRock/mechanicalrock.github.io/_posts/2022-02-28-dont-lgtm-code-reviews.md

 - [ ] Are all read and write operations logged to assist debugging and support?
 - [ ] Are error messages readable and assist debugging and support (e.g. shows key non-sensitive details)?

+**Other considerations**

+We could introduce other checklist items depending on the code change under review.
+For example; if we're reviewing a user interface code change, we may ask for a screenshot of the UI and have some checklist items to check for certain styling issues (e.g. bad white-spacing).

+If we're reviewing an API change, we may have some checklist items for reviewing the OpenAPI schema, for example to check the correct use of verbs and nouns

 ### Approach 4 — Get consensus on approach

 Dictating practices from top down is not generally a good idea.
 If people aren't invested in your practices, or don't understand the motivations behind them and are instead forced to adopt them, they may resent it and not commit to the approach.
 You won't get the feedback and engagement you're looking for.